BP-IT-Services/BPITS.Results/nuget/BPITS.Results.AspNetCore/README.md

 ## How It Works

-When you apply the `[GenerateActionResultMapper]` attribute to your enum, the source generator:
+When you apply the `[EnableApiResultMapping]` attribute to your enum, the source generator:

 1. **Generates a partial `ApiResult<TEnum>` class** that implements `IActionResult`
 2. **Creates an HTTP status code mapper** that reads the `[HttpStatusCode]` attributes from your enum